 Facts & FAQs About Beebe Interventional and Invasive Cardiac Care

 Beebe Healthcare began building its program of Cardiac Diagnostic and Rehabilitation services in 1978.
 The Beebe Cardiac Surgery program and Interventional and Invasive Cardiac program began on Monday, February 5, 2007.
-M.L.
-Ray Kuretu, MD, is Director of Cardiac Surgery.
-Cardiac interventionalist Ehtasham Qureshi, MD, is Director of the Interventional and Invasive Cardiac program.
+The Beebe Healthcare Cardiac Surgery program is in affiliation with Christiana Care Health System.